 MEET CHELSEA

 In my family, we come from a long line of emotional suppressors where only light emotions have a place at the table.
 Think: happiness, joy, and laughter.
 All of the heavy emotions?
-Those were meant to be bottled up, and hopefully forgotten after enough time.
+Those were meant to be bottled up, and forgotten.

 But here’s the thing—I couldn’t forget about the heavy emotions.
 I felt like The Hulk, full of unexpressed anger and confusion with no way to let it out productively…only explosively.